zenglenn42/react-tutorials/README.md

 I code this up in a fever dream with ugly inline styles and such (which I'll clean up in post) but the overall effect is better, I think.
 So shipping it. :-)

-Oh, I made liberal use of ```<Grid>``` which I gleaned from Anthony Sistilli's Material UI tutorials, though did a fair amount of point-click-and-cursing until I found this fu which maintains image aspect ratio of my carefully crafted graphics within a responsive grid:
+Oh, I make liberal use of ```<Grid>``` which I glean from the Material UI tutorials, though I do point-click-and-curse until I find this image fu which maintains aspect ratio within a responsive grid:

 ```
 <Grid item>